-From Blue Ivy to James Reynolds, All the Best Celeb Kid Musical Cameos
+From Blue Ivy to Silas Timberlake: The Best Celeb Kid Musical Cameos

-Following weeks of speculation, James Reynolds has officially been named as the adorable voice saying "gorgeous" on Taylor Swift 's song of the same title.
+Following weeks of speculation, James Reynolds was officially been named as the adorable voice saying "gorgeous" on Taylor Swift 's song of the same title.

 The 2-year-old daughter of Ryan Reynolds and Blake Livelywas reportedly recruited by Swift when she repeatedly said the word while enjoying a day on the beach with the reputation artist and her famous 'rents.